Dark Angel (Lee Hyori album)

 Dark Angel is the second studio album by South Korean singer Lee Hyori.
 It was released on February 9, 2006.
 The album features singles "Get Ya'", "Shall We Dance?", and a cover of the Chanté Moore single, "Straight Up".
 It is notable for the plagiarism controversy regarding her first single, "Get Ya'", which was accused of copying Britney Spears's single "Do Somethin'" (2005).

 Plagiarism accusations

-The first single from her album, "Get Ya'" was accused of plagiarizing Britney Spears's "Do Somethin'," as proposed by the composer of the American pop star's hit.
+The first single from her album, "Get Ya'" was accused of plagiarizing Britney Spears's "Do Somethin'," as proposed by the composer of the American pop star's song.
 After the news started to spread, Lee and her record company announced that promotion of the single would be quickly halted, and that she would have a short break from activities in order to promote her follow-up singles "Shall We Dance?" and "Dark Angel".
 This was the last single of the album to be promoted by Lee, although "Straight Up" was released as the next single from the album.